 I am a 7th or 8th Grade Student, How do I apply?

 Applications are done by school year.
-If you would like to be notified when next year’s GEMS application opens, please fill out this form.
+If you would like to be notified when next year’s GEMS application opens, please email us at email@example.com.
 We try to accommodate every applicant, but unfortunately do not always have space.
 We strive to choose applicants with a diverse range of experiences, interests, and backgrounds that represent the student population of the Seattle Public School District.

 How much does GEMS cost?

 The program is free.
 GEMS is funded by annual dues from the Seattle Area chapter of the Association for Women in Science (AWIS-SA) membership, and is led entirely by volunteers.

 What Do I Get to Do in GEMS?

-You will get to participate in hands-on activities once a month during the school year from home with the guidance of our volunteer mentors.
+You will get to participate in hands-on activities once a month during the school year with the guidance of our volunteer mentors.
 We will also feature optional workspace field trips so you will get to see what it’s like to work in STEM and talk with people who work at awesome places!

 We are always looking for volunteers and organizations to help us support the GEMS Program.
 If you would like to volunteer with this amazing program or have any other questions, please email us at firstname.lastname@example.org.
 We look forward to hearing from you!